Interpolation and SAT-Based Model Checking Revisited: Adoption to Software Verification: Background

 \subsubsection{Towards an Efficient Adoption}

 While IMC is described in terms of logical formulas in the above discussion, the adoption of this algorithm to a concrete state-transition system, such as a sequential Boolean-logic circuit (hardware) or a program (software), requires a conversion from the system under verification to the three predicates $I(s)$, $T(s,s')$, and $P(s)$.
-The conversion is simple for sequential Boolean-logic circuits which IMC originally focused on, as the input wires to the registers of the circuit encode the function to compute the next state (i.e., the state after transition) via the downstream circuitry in terms of the output wires of the registers (i.e., the current state).
+The conversion is simple for sequential Boolean-logic circuits, which IMC originally focused on, as the input wires to the registers of the circuit encode the function to compute the next state (i.e., the state after transition) via the downstream circuitry in terms of the output wires of the registers (i.e., the current state).
 This state-transition function can be naturally expressed as a transition relation.
 It is less straightforward, by contrast, to extract a transition relation from a program.
-Although a brute-force conversion is available, representing a program via a transition relation with the program counter often destroys the control-flow structure, and in turn decreases the computational efficiency of verification.
-The main challenge towards an efficient adoption to software verification thus lies in obtaining all required predicates without blowing up the program's structure.
+Although a brute-force conversion is available, representing a program via a transition relation with symbolic program counters conceals the structural information of the program from the analysis.
+In~\cref{sect:symbolic-pc}, we examine why encoding a program as a transition relation with symbolic program counters is not suitable for adopting IMC to software verification.
+The main challenge towards an efficient adoption to software verification thus lies in obtaining all required predicates while taking the program's structure into consideration.